iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 > INFO  Address 0: <tst123abc...>
 ```

-Enter the "main" account, and send an amount from the main account to the savings address.
+Enter the "main" account, and send some amount to the "savings" address.
 ```sh title=Input
 ./wallet main